manojtpillai/kubuculum/README.md

   write: IOPS=3025, BW=23.6Mi (24.8M)(2837MiB/120022msec)
 ```

-## Architecture
+## Structure

-The tool is evolving.
-It is written as a collection of ansible
+The tool is still evolving.
+It is written as a collection of
-roles and a few ansible playbooks that tie these roles together.
+ansible roles and a few ansible playbooks that tie these roles
+together.
 The major role types are:

 - benchmark roles: The reason we are here.
-- CALM roles: These serve to set up a background load for benchmarking.
 - stats roles: These gather various statistics to help analyze
 benchmark runs.
+- CALM roles: These serve to set up a background load for benchmarking.

 By convention, the role name prefix (e.g. *bench_* ) is chosen to
 denote the type of role.
+Each role has default parameters under
+*default/main.yml*.
+The values provided in the inventory file
+overrides the defaults.

 ## Additional Details

-Please refer to the documentation of individual roles for more
+Please refer to the README under roles and under individual roles for more
 details.